dbryar/dice-roll/README.md

 The `Roll` class also has two static helper methods

 - `Roll.d(n)` to roll a single dice with `n` faces, and
-- `Roll.minMax("3d6")` to calculate and return the minimum and maximum values for the roll, with optional modifier
+- `Roll.minMax(dice)` to calculate and return the minimum and maximum values for the `dice` roll, with optional modifier

 ```js
 const roll = Roll.d(20) // 1-20